brodieaustin/poisoned-well-novel/poisoned-well.md

 Running on ice wasn't easy, but crashing through the dead undergrowth of the forest with a limp loose girl wasn't any better.
 The girl kept stumbling and falling.
 When she tried to pick herself up, the branches would singe and the rocks go black.
 This won't do, Manan though, realizing that they were leaving an obvious trail behind them.

 They had lost the element of surprise entirely, though, so darting off into the night wasn't really much of an option anyway.
 Manan had underestimated how much sleeping powder it would take to make the large potbellied man who watched over the girl at night stay asleep.
-The cruel thing wasn't that he awoke, rather that his half-asleep tossings and moanings woke the boy who was his attendant, a word which the villagers used in place of the word "slave."
+The cruel thing wasn't that he awoke, rather that his half-asleep tossings and moanings woke the boy who was his attendant, a word which the townspeopel used in place of the word "slave."

 The boy, who normally had tried to keep as much covering to himself as possible, woke quickly when all of the furs and blankets were yanked from him.
 He must have been cold blooded like a reptile, Manan though, given how tolerant of the heat he was.
 As her own face dripped in sweat, the boy took to shivering then shouting when he saw her lifting the girl from her resting place.

-Quick as she was with her throwing knives, the only weapon she had learned to use with any confidence, she couldn't plunge one in the boy's stomach fast enough to keep him from waking up he village.
-She managed to escape with the girl, but only before rousing every hunter in the village armed with a long bow and a bountiful quiver of arrows.
+Quick as she was with her throwing knives, the only weapon she had learned to use with any confidence, she couldn't plunge one in the boy's stomach fast enough to keep him from waking up he town.
+She managed to escape with the girl, but only before rousing every hunter in the town armed with a long bow and a bountiful quiver of arrows.

-Even had she and the girl been able to slip through the forest unheard and unseen, they probably could not evade the villager's will to find them forever.
+Even had she and the girl been able to slip through the forest unheard and unseen, they probably could not evade the townspeople's will to find them forever.
 That will exposed to Manan the fundamental flaw in her plan.
 It was too late now to undecided her course of action.
-She had chosen to steal away this girl, this girl who burned everything the touched, and kept the village by the icy lake warm during its endless winters.
+She had chosen to steal away this girl, this girl who burned everything the touched, and kept the town by the icy lake warm during its endless winters.

 Their crashing and scurrying came to sudden halt at a sword's point.
 "Did you think you could steal away our precious child?" the man known as Cotton asked her.
-He was an old man, something like a village elder, but really an outsider employed by the village to protect the girl who became to slump into Manan's arms.
+He was an old man, something like a town elder, but really an outsider employed by the town to protect the girl who became to slump into Manan's arms.
 "Did you think that I, her protector, would let a little trickster magician like you run out and get away?
 Foolish child."

-During her short time in the village, Manan had not interacted much with the man called Cotton.
-Had this been the vain village council man, or a silly girl dazzled by her magic show, then a slight of hand or some clever words might have sufficed to lower the blade.
+During her short time in the town, Manan had not interacted much with the man called Cotton.
+Had this been the vain town council man, or a silly girl dazzled by her magic show, then a slight of hand or some clever words might have sufficed to lower the blade.
 But this man before them seemed implacable.

-"By my oath, I should kill you now for violating the sacred rights of ownership that the good people of that village assert over this child."
+"By my oath, I should kill you now for violating the sacred rights of ownership that the good people of that town assert over this child."

 "But she isn't even their natural born child, you know that!"

-"She became so when the village took her in and cared for her..."
+"She became so when the town took her in and cared for her..."

 "And imprisoned her and exploited her..."